TylerLu/ContosoInsurance2/Src/README.md

    The [iOS simulator does not support push notifications](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/iOS_Simulator_Guide/TestingontheiOSSimulator.html), so for this step, you need a physical iOS device and an [Apple Developer Program membership](https://developer.apple.com/programs/ios/).

    - [Register an App ID for your app](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW991).
-Create an explicit App ID (not a wildcard App ID) and for Bundle ID, use the exact Bundle ID that is in your Xcode quickstart project.
+Create an explicit App ID (not a wildcard App ID) and for Bundle ID, use the exact Bundle ID that is in your iOS project.
 It is also crucial that you check the Push Notifications option.

    - Next, [configuring push notifications](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html#//apple_ref/doc/uid/TP40012582-CH26-SW6).
-You may create either a "Development" or "Distribution" SSL certificate (remember to select the corresponding option in the Azure portal later.)
+You may create either a "Development" or "Distribution" SSL certificate.

-   - On your Mac, launch Keychain Access.
-Open Category > My Certificates.
+   - On your Mac, launch **Keychain Access**.
+Open **Category** > **My Certificates**.
 Find the SSL certificate to export (that you downloaded earlier) and disclose its contents.
 Select only the certificate without selecting the private key, and [export it](https://support.apple.com/kb/PH20122?locale=en_US).

    - Click **Upload Certificate**.
 Upload the .p12 push certificate file you exported earlier.